Learning Log P.4 Developing Fen Theme

 This series of paintings began with a lot of thinking about developing my previous work.
 It was important to me that I took these paintings a bit further in terms of concept, colour, texture and design.
 I chose to work on a slightly larger scale as I enjoy working bigger and I would also be able to scale up detail within the previous studies.

 I spent some time cutting up photocopies of the studies to help analyse the composition of the works and how I could home in on certain details.
 I then looked more closely at the segments and explored how these could be interpreted using a variety of media.
+I found using collage and mixed media very helpful as the various textures helped me to interpret the original work in a different way.

 Although these are very small I think these are the most successful studies.